myarotskaya/architecture-center/docs/data/technology-choices/search-options.md

     - If yes, examine the options that provide capabilities like transparent data encryption, authentication with Azure Active Directory and IP-based or virtual network&ndash;based access controls.

 ## Capability matrix

+The following tables summarize the key differences in capabilities between each.

 ### General capabilities
 | | Azure Search | ElasticSearch | HDInsight with Solr | SQL Server or SQL DB with full text search |